BlakeWills/blakewills.github.io/_posts/2024-02-03-otel-openai-embeddings.md

 ---
 layout: single
 title: "Finding anomalous events with OpenTelemetry and Azure OpenAI"
 date: 2024-02-03 11:00:00 +0000
-tags: opentelemetry, openai
+tags: opentelemetry openai
 classes: wide
 header:
-  og_image: /assets/img/posts/2024-02-03-otel-openai/og_image.png
+  og_image: /assets/img/posts/2024-02-03-otel-openai-embeddings/og_image.png
 ---

 One of the awesome things you can do with Azure OpenAI is generate embeddings.
 If you `POST` some text to the embeddings API endpoint, it'll return a vector (a list of floating-point numbers) that represents the "meaning" of the text in a multidimensional space.
 Each of these dimensions represents a relationship or feature within the text.
 By computing the distance between two embedding vectors, using a measure like cosine similarity or Euclidean distance, you can compare their 'relatedness'.
 The shorter the distance, the more closely related the text.